Desktop Bevel Button

 When a BevelButton gets the focus, a selection rectangle surrounds its caption.
 When it has the focus, the user can press the button by pressing either the Spacebar or the Enter key.
 BevelButtons can get the focus on Windows and Linux and you must set the AcceptFocus property to True to enable a BevelButton to get the focus.

 Use a Bevel Button when you need more than just a simple button.
 As an example, say you want a button that has a drop-down menu allowing you to select a color.
-You would set up such a button by first turning the HasMenu property to ON in the Inspector.
+You would set up such a button by first setting the MenuStyle property to either Down or Right in the Inspector.
 Then you can add this code to its Open event handler:

 When the user clicks one of the menu items, the MenuSelected event handler is called.
 The event handler is passed a parameter named selectedItem which is a MenuItem representing the selected menu item.
 The selectedItem's Value property provides the text of the selected menu item.
 In this example, a case statement in the BevelButton's MenuSelected event to set a variable to a color based upon the user's selection of the name of a color from the BevelButton's menu: